Chocolate Gingerbread

 Pumpkin Cake

-This perfect pumpkin cake brings back so many memories.
+This perfect pumpkin cake brings back memories.
 The tender, moist texture reminds me of the pumpkin cake bars I used to make in junior high.
 I got the treasured bar recipe from an old children’s cookbook.
 I lent the cookbook to a neighbor and never saw the book or the recipe again.
 Through trial and error, I came up with this cake, which I think is even better!
 It’s so delicious it doesn’t need frosting, but the classic pairing with cream cheese frosting takes it over the top.

 Print Recipe